How much does it cost?

 What happens to my home value after installation?

 Having a solar array gives you some spectacular advantages.
 First, your home can be officially listed as a “green, home,” and green homes sell, on average, twice as fast as traditional houses!

 In terms of your home’s increased value, dollar for dollar, once you’ve sold your home you could recover all your initial system investment.
 Or quite close to it (obviously talk to a Realtor, but this seems to be how the numbers bear out).

 And with Sungrade, we prioritize aesthetics, higher quality installs, and exclusively use Tier-1 panels (which real estate people and home buyers are more and more savvy about).

 There are just so many reasons to go solar with Sugrade!

 How can I contact you for a no-cost consultation?

-There are several ways to reach us.
-Filling out any of the forms on this website or emailing [email protected] will get you a response by the next business day.
+Just fill out any of the forms on this website (scroll down!), or email [email protected] will get you a response by the next business day.
 If you’d like to flex those old school telephone muscles, feel free to dial 1-800-346-7665.